-2. What unifies courses in the core curriculum?
+2. What unifies courses in the Curriculum for Liberal Education (CLE)?

-The subjects of core courses vary by discipline, but they are unified by a focus on distinctive modes of inquiry and discourse, critical thinking, problem solving, and effective communication.
+The subjects of CLE courses vary by discipline, but they are unified by a focus on distinctive modes of inquiry and discourse, critical thinking, problem solving, and effective communication.

-3. Is there any way I can be exempted from meeting these requirements?
+3. Is there any way I can be exempt from meeting these requirements?

-No, all students must complete the core curriculum requirements.
+No, all students must complete the requirements of the CLE.